c-blake/bu/doc/vip.md

 can start typing to get a selection, hit ENTER, and then ENTER again to confirm or if you already typed parts of things, that will be the starting query.

-This relies upon a `/tmp/$LOGNAME` directory which I ensure administratively.
-My home setup actually does something a bit fancier with `dpopulate` & `dmerge` shell functions.
-Basically `[ -s FILE ]||dpop` to get long, cross-shell shared sessions via atomic append while by adding to the file in `/tmp/$LOGNAME`.
-In either `.zlogout` or manually, I then do a safe `dmerge` back into `$HOME` for saving long-term.
-How much you need that (or its file locking, etc.) depends on if your `/tmp` is a volatile `/dev/shm`, how often you reboot/crash/etc/etc.
-The complexity of that full implementation, though, distracts from the simple example nature of the above.
+This relies upon atomicity of small writes to local files, but for me that limit is essentially generously bigger than any directory full path in my life.
+That matters since races for shared shells are easily imagined, eg. `for d in $many;
+(cd $d; short-running)` in one terminal with interactive `cd` in another.
+If your pwd log is on NFS or something, you will have to do something fancier.

 Also, yes - for such application, it may make sense to add some kind of optional "dynamic validity check" to the filter (in this case dir existence or possibly execute aka cd-perm on displayed dirs).
-That can already be done externally (eg. `lfreq|ft -edx`), but displayed lists are *MUCH* smaller (enough so that launching an external program might cost less than batch filtering all).
+That can already be done externally (eg. `ft -edX|lfreq`), but displayed lists are *MUCH* smaller { enough so that even launching an external program might cost less than a zillion stat()s }.

 # Related Work